Transitioning into a new company as a leader during a pandemic, when everyone is virtual, makes an already challenging time even more so.

 Here are three strategies to help you set up your team for success and address these challenges.

-DOUBLE DOWN ON BUILDING RELATIONSHIPS To be sure, achieving positive results, whether to your bottom line or other long-term goals, in your new role is critical.
+To be sure, achieving positive results, whether to your bottom line or other long-term goals, in your new role is critical.
 However, when you are onboarding, a strong, people-focused approach is just as important, especially to compensate for the limits of virtual communication.

 To counteract the deficiencies of virtual communications, make concerted efforts to build interpersonal trust.
 Research shows that the most effective way to lead and influence is to begin with warmth rather than strength.
 Showing warmth will help you connect immediately with those around you, establish trust, and enable the absorption of your ideas.